 The Manu National Park is divided into three main areas.
 These are known as the Manu Reserved Zone, the Manu Cultural Zone, and the Restricted Zone.
 Please note that depending on the tour you want to enjoy, it will be necessary to book your tour months in advance.

-- Manu Cultural Zone: Access to the cultural zone can be independently, but it is always advisable to do it together with an experienced certified company.
-Inside you will have the opportunity to meet various local indigenous communities that are willing to receive tourists.
+- Manu Cultural Zone: Access to the cultural zone can be done independently, but it is always advisable to do it together with an experienced certified company.
+This area is the closest to the Cusco region, therefore, it is the most visited among the others.
+Inside, you will have the opportunity to meet various local indigenous communities that are willing to receive tourists.
 If you were thinking of experiencing experiential tourism, this is a great opportunity to do so.

 - Restricted Zone: The restricted zone is, as its name mentions, limited to the passage of local or foreign tourists.
-It is made up of large sections of the virgin jungle that are home to numerous indigenous tribes isolated from the outside world.
-The passage to this place is totally prohibited.
+It is made up of large sections of the virgin jungle that are home to numerous indigenous tribes, isolated from the outside world.
+The passage to this place is prohibited except by specialist park rangers and researchers authorized by the Peruvian government.

-After you decide to travel to Tambopata, it is a good idea to visit Manu Park.
-The great extension of the Manu National Park gives a great variety of options to enjoy.
+After you decide to travel to Tambopata, it is a good idea to visit Manu.
+The great extension of the Manu National Park gives infinitive options to enjoy.
 Among the wide range of activities, we can find the following.

 - Photograph the cock of the rocks bird: If the birds in Tambopata weren’t enough, take a trip to Manu Park.
 The Cock of the Rocks is the national bird of Peru.
 It is known for having bright red color and a rather ostentatious courtship dance.
 A trip to the Park is the perfect opportunity to spot these bird specimens.
 If you are lucky, you will be able to appreciate the elaborate dances they perform in an attempt to attract a mate.